 Is it true that American passengers love to bring guns and other dangerous weapons on the plane?
 Isn’t that why we have the TSA?

 Not exactly.
-TSA likes to brag about weapons confiscations, but the truth is, virtually all of the “dangerous” weapons it confiscates are brought through the screening area by accident.
+TSA likes to brag about weapons confiscations.
+But the truth is, virtually all of the “dangerous” weapons it confiscates are accidental — which is to say, someone packed their gun in a carry-on bag by mistake.
 To date, none of the passengers whose contraband has been intercepted by the TSA has been charged with any crimes relating to terrorism.
 They just forgot to pack their firearms and knives in their checked baggage.

 Hardly.
 In the past, it’s actually been pretty easy to print a fake boarding pass, and get through a screening area, although I wouldn’t recommend trying it.
 Agents can’t verify your flight, ping the DMV database for speeding tickets, and pull up your criminal record — there’s just not enough time.
 The employees screening you don’t know who you are, and they don’t know for certain if you even have a ticket to fly that day.
 For more information on what the government knows about you, see its Secure Flight page.

 It isn’t a crime to disagree with the TSA, or even to be a critic.
-You’ll only be added to the terrorist watchlist if, as the name suggests, you are a suspected terrorist.
-The TSA doesn’t keep the watchlist; it’s actually maintained by the Terrorist Screening Center.
+If you are a suspected terrorist, you could end up on the terrorist watchlist.
+The TSA doesn’t keep the watchlist; the Terrorist Screening Center maintains the database.

 Enforcement of the TSA’s 3-1-1 rule is sometimes erratic.
-Some agents let anything through; others will reportedly confiscate all of your cosmetics if they are not properly stored in a ziplock bag.
+Some agents let anything through.
+Others will reportedly confiscate all of your cosmetics if you don’t store them in a clear plastic bag.
 Your best bet is to comply with this rule even if you disagree with it.

-If you’re unfortunate enough to get into a line with a working scanner, you’ll be asked to walk through it.
+If you’re unfortunate enough to get into a line with a working scanner, a screener will ask you to walk through it.
 The process is pretty straightforward: Empty your pockets, remove your belt, step into the machine, hold your hands above your head, and the machine does the rest.
 You won’t feel anything.
-If you refuse, you’ll be subjected to a secondary screening, and a pat-down, under the TSA’s current screening procedures.
+If you refuse, an agent will subject you to a secondary screening, and a pat-down, under the TSA’s current screening procedures.
 Even if you agree to use the scanner, you may still be subjected to a pat-down if something suspicious — agents refer to it as an “anomaly” — is detected during the scan.